Car Paint Repair in 4 Quick StepsUpdated: Mar. 01, 2023

 Fill the paint syringe and apply gentle pressure as you fill in the scratch.
 Start at one end and work toward the other.
 (We started in the middle to show you the effect.)

 First, we have to caution you not to develop unrealistic expectations—you cannot achieve body shop results in your driveway with auto touch up paint.
 But our techniques will make the blemishes less noticeable and delay the onset of rust-through.
+Learn how to paint over rust.

 Start your auto touch up paint project by getting the proper paint color.
 The dealer usually sells 1/2-oz. vials of auto touch-up paint and clear coat for about $8 each.
 But call the parts department first to see if your color is in stock (have your VIN handy).
 One vial of vehicle touch up paint is enough to repair about two dozen small paint chips.
 If you need more than a few vials of auto touch up, search for a larger bottle online.
 Most auto parts sites explain how to find the paint code for your vehicle.
 Expect to pay $20 to $30 for a 2-oz. bottle of auto touch up paint.